 The last planned stop of our first day of the Rome holiday was Pizzeria da Remo.
-But, while searching for a bus or a subway station, we also got to see the Pyramid of Caius Cestius.
-And, right across the street from it, there is Porta San Paolo.
+But, while searching for a bus or a subway station, we also got to see the Piazzale Ostiense, near one of Rome’s main principal train stations, the Roma Ostiense.

 The Colosseum by night